 #1 Stari Grad On Hvar Island, Croatia

-The nearby Stari Grad Plain, a UNESCO Heritage Site for its Outstanding Universal Value, is a preserved agricultural system that dates to the 4th century B.C.
-The land is still used today to produce olives and grapes – as it always has been.
+The nearby Stari Grad Plain, a UNESCO Heritage Site for its outstanding universal value, is a preserved agricultural system that dates to the 4th century B.C.
+The land is still used today to grow Croatian olives and grapes for amazing Croatian wine – as it always has been.

-Makarska is located on the Dalmatian coast between Split and Dubrovnik at the foothills of the Biokovo Mountain.
-Most travelers (us included!) traverse between the two most popular Croatian cities either by ferry boat or via a route the detours into Bosnia and Herzegovina (to Mostar).
-Therefore, many tourists completely miss the best beach cities in Croatia to visit: Makarska.
+Makarska is located on the Dalmatian Coast between Split and Dubrovnik at the foothills of Biokovo Mountain.
+Most travelers (us included!) traverse between the two most popular Croatian cities either by ferry boat or via the land route that detours into Bosnia and Herzegovina (often stopping in Mostar).
+Therefore, many tourists completely miss one of the best beach cities in Croatia to visit: Makarska.

-Makarska isn’t only known for its long, sandy beaches and walkways lined with towering evergreen trees, but also for its historical sights, nature reserves and traditional gastronomy.
-Some of the highlights include a 500-year-old monastery, hiking trails that lead up the mountain and a variety of cuisine – from seafood to sweets – that can be sampled at cafes and restaurants that ring the main square.
+Makarska isn’t only known for its long, sandy beaches and walkways lined with towering evergreen trees, but also for its historical sights, nature reserves and Croatian gastronomy.
+Some of the highlights of Makarska include a 500-year-old monastery, a Croatia nightclub in a cave, hiking trails that lead up the nearby mountains and a great variety of cuisine – from seafood to sweets – that can be sampled at cafes and restaurants that ring the Makaska main square.